US Virgin Islands Travel Guides

 - ✈️ Airports – Travel to St. Thomas or St. John via Cyril E. King Airport (STT) and to St. Croix via Henry E. Rohlsen Airport (STX)

 - 🚗 Driving – Highly recommended for any semblance of reliable transit.
-Just don’t forget to drive on the left side!
+Just don’t forget that driving in the USVI is on the left side!

 - 🚇 Public Transit – extremely limited and unreliable.
 Most locals use the Safari system (see below)